rekalogika/rekalogika.dev/docs/mapper/00-intro.md

 object graph.
 Your code will start to have many special cases, and is no longer as simple as you thought it would be.
 It becomes harder to maintain, and then eventually forces you to sit back and try to resolve the problem.
-When (if?) you successfully engineer the solution, you will end up with something that resembles a mapping framework anyway.
+When (if?) you successfully engineer a solution, you will end up with something that resembles a mapping framework anyway.

 Mapping can be simple, but can also become a highly complex task.
 A mapper is created out of necessity to handle the complexity, not just as a means of saving